Should I customize my Shopify website? Undoubtedly, this is a question I am asked frequently.

 - First off, the basics – backup.
 Make a backup of your theme before giving the go-ahead.
 If you are under the misconception that having 20 duplicates of the theme might hinder site speed, then you are wrong.
 Making duplicates of your theme, especially before major changes, is a good, time-tested habit.

 - Hire a Shopify expert or Shopify development agency to help you get started.
 It will probably be the best decision you would take since you decided to go in for customization.
-The right development agency will save you time, deliver exact custom design, provide after-sales support, and help you with the store’s upkeep.
+The right development agency will save you time, deliver exact custom designs, provide after-sales support, and help you with the store’s upkeep.

 - Similarly, it pays to be meticulous and pay attention to details.
 Keep a tight record of all the changes, dates, app additions, and more.
 It might sound like a tiresome job initially.
 Should you run into trouble, this log will come in handy when you start backtracking to troubleshoot.